raphdelvillar/Moscord/README.md

 # FRONTEND

 I've used single-spa by Canopy Tax.
-I've only used reactjs (navbar, news, footer) and vanillajs (for the challenge 1 and challenge 4).
+I've only used reactjs (navbar, news, footer) and vanillajs (for the challenge 1 and challenge 4) and ant-design ui library for most of the design.

 * This allows the developers to use the framework / ui library that is most familiar to them.
 This will reduce development time and increase productivity.